Shilajit Side Effects: What to Know Before Use

 • You use an impure product containing contaminants

-How to minimise: Start with a small dose (150-200 mg) and increase gradually over one to two weeks.
-If digestive discomfort persists, try taking shilajit with a light meal rather than on an empty stomach.
-See our shilajit dosage guide for a proper introduction protocol.
+How to minimise: Start with a small dose (150-200 mg) and raise gradually over one to two weeks.
+If digestive discomfort persists.
+Try taking shilajit with a light meal rather than on an empty stomach.

 2. Headaches

 Some users experience mild headaches during the first few days.
-This may relate to shilajit's detoxification effects, as fulvic acid helps mobilise toxins for elimination.
-Staying well-hydrated typically resolves this issue.
-If headaches persist beyond the first week, reduce your dose or stop use.
+This may relate to shilajit's detoxification effects.
+As fulvic acid helps mobilise toxins for elimination.

 3. Increased Body Heat

 In Ayurvedic classification, shilajit has a warming energy (Ushna Virya).
-Some people, particularly those with naturally warm constitutions (Pitta dosha), may feel increased body heat, mild sweating, or flushing.
-This happens more often in hot climates or during summer months.
+Some people, especially those with naturally warm constitutions (Pitta dosha).

 How to minimise: Take shilajit with cool or room-temperature water rather than warm water.
-Reduce your dose during very hot weather.
-If you have a strong Pitta constitution, consider consulting an Ayurvedic practitioner for personalised guidance.
+Cut your dose during very hot weather.

 4. Allergic Reactions

 Allergic reactions to genuine, purified shilajit are extremely rare but not impossible.
 Symptoms could include skin rash, itching, or swelling.
-If you experience any allergic symptoms, stop use immediately and consult a healthcare professional.
-Impure or adulterated products that contain additives trigger allergic reactions more often.

 5. Altered Sleep Patterns

-Shilajit energises cells by boosting mitochondrial function.
+Shilajit energises cells by boosting mitochondrial work.
 Some users report difficulty sleeping if they take it too late in the day.
-This is not a side effect as such — it is simply a matter of timing.

 How to minimise: Take shilajit in the morning, ideally before noon.
 Avoid evening doses, especially if stimulatory supplements affect you easily.